Looking for work

 The Macular Society Working Age and Young People’s Service can offer support and direct you to local services which can help you to find work.

-If you want to talk to other people with macular disease about their experiences of looking for work, join our Facebook Group.
+Call 0300 3030 111 or join our Facebook group to talk to other people with macular disease about their experiences of looking for work.